Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: Conclusions and Closing Discussion

-\item Further studies will be conducted in future work, to establish the average performance of the Divide-and-Conquer method for d-KP and BPP, from the analytical point of view.
-Adequate probabilistic models and spaces should be introduced and analyzed.
+\item Deeper studies from the analytical point of view, analogous to those presented in \cite{MoralesMartinez2023}, will be pursued in the future for d-KP and BPP.
+In order to theoretically establish the expected behavior as well as furnishing a quality certificate for the algorithms presented here, adequate probabilistic models and spaces will be introduced and analyzed.

 \end{enumerate}